WHAT IS AIR, FUNCTIONS AND ITS PROPERTIES

-THE AIR WE BREATH.
+THE AIR WE BREATHE.
 WHAT IS AIR?
 Air is that which we breathe in and out.
 We can also notice air when we run or when we are riding down a hill on a bicycle.

 If you look out of the window, you will notice that the leaves on the trees are moving.
 This movement of the leaves is due to air.